carlosperate/micropython-driver-workshop/workshop/part-4/README.md

         accelerometer.get_x(), accelerometer.get_y(), accelerometer.get_z()))
 ```

-Because the values stored in the registers represent a value within a range from
+This is because the values stored in the registers represent a value within a
-0 to 2g (as this is the default max range configured in the MMA8653FC part).
+range from 0 to 2g (as this is the default maximum range configured in the
+MMA8653FC part).

 So, assuming you are only reading the MSB register (8-bits), the maximum
 register value will represent 2000mg.